Melissa Gohing

 Melissa "Mel" Gohing-Nacino (born October 22, 1991) is a Filipino volleyball athlete.
-She is playing for the Creamline Cool Smashers in the Premier Volleyball League.
+She played for the Creamline Cool Smashers until 2019 in the Premier Volleyball League.

 Personal life

 Born in Bacolod, Negros Occidental, to a family of Filipino, Chinese and Spanish ancestry.
 She's the third among five kids, has one brother and three sisters.
 Early in her childhood, she already exhibited signs of being a fashionista.
 Her mom said, when she was in preschool, she always wants to wear footwear that matches her dress (it must be color coordinated).
 She attended preschool in Tay Tung High School.
 She transferred to Hope Christian High School during her elementary years, where she joined the Chinese folk dance troupe and street dance group.
 She studied at De La Salle University for college.

-In 2019, she married actor Rocco Nacino.
+On January 21, 2021, she married actor Rocco Nacino.